 - Examination of the strengths and challenges of community programs for at-risk youth

 Projects are led by:

-Our affiliates researchers integrate a focus on violence against women and children (as applicable) into their research projects.
+Our affiliates researchers integrate a focus on interpersonal violence (as applicable) into their research projects.

 REV is also committed to providing learning and mentoring opportunities for MSW and PhD level students.
 Graduate students work as research assistants in various projects and collaborate with faculty to pursue their own areas of interest.

 Evaluating the 'Moving Ahead Through Financial Management' Curriculum and its Impact on Battered Women's Lives